 Welcome to Beth Israel Lahey Health Behavioral Services.
 Our team delivers quality care to clients and families in more than 30 communities throughout the North Shore, Merrimack Valley and Greater Boston.
 Our mission is to provide personal, compassionate, state-of-the-art, integrated behavioral healthcare that makes a difference in the lives of the people and communities we serve.
 Our services include mental health counseling, addiction treatment, and family and school-based services.

 About the Job

-The Community Crisis Stabilization (CCS) Program is a six-bed program for adults (18+) who have MassHealth, Medicare, or who are uninsured.
-The typical length of stay is 3-5 days.
 The Nurse Manager is a Registered Nurse who has overall responsibility for the Community Crisis Stabilization Program (CSS).
 The Nurse Manager provides clinical and administrative oversight of the program.
 Manages the daily operations of the CCS program and ensures high quality of care and short term crisis stabilization services in a home-like, consumer friendly and comfortable environment conducive to recovery.

 The Nurse Manager's Responsibilities are:

 1. Develop, manage and supervise a team of clinicians, LPNs, mental health counselors and paraprofessionals.

 2. Responsible for providing a staff-secure, safe, homelike and structured crisis stabilization and treatment service and ensure the facility is clean and in good repair.